 HE dynamic SM power save

-A STA that supports HE dynamic SM power save has dot11HEDynamicSMPowerSaveOptionImplemented set to true and shall set the HE Dynamic SM Power Save subfield in the HE MAC Capabilities Information field in(#Ed) the HE Capabilities element it transmits in the 2.4 GHz or 5 GHz band to 1 and shall set(#24054) the SM Power Save subfield in the HE 6 GHz Band Capabilities element it transmits in the 6 GHz band to 1.
+A STA that supports HE dynamic SM power save has dot11HEDynamicSMPowerSaveOptionImplemented set to true and shall set the HE Dynamic SM Power Save subfield in the HE MAC Capabilities Information field in(#Ed) the HE Capabilities element it transmits to 1(#24054).

-A non-AP HE STA in dynamic SM power save mode (see 11.2.6 (SM power save)) that sets the HE Dynamic SM Power Save subfield in the HE MAC Capabilities Information field in(#Ed) the HE Capabilities element it transmits to 1 or that sets the SM Power Save subfield in the HE 6 GHz Band Capabilities element it transmits to 1 shall follow the dynamic SM power save procedures defined in 11.2.6 (SM power save) and shall also enable its multiple receive chains if it responds to a Trigger frame that starts a frame exchange sequence that satisfies the following conditions:(#24054)
+A non-AP HE STA in dynamic SM power save mode (see 11.2.6 (SM power save)) that sets the HE Dynamic SM Power Save subfield in the HE MAC Capabilities Information field in(#Ed) the HE Capabilities element it transmits to 1shall follow the dynamic SM power save procedures defined in 11.2.6 (SM power save) and shall also enable its multiple receive chains if it responds to a Trigger frame that starts a frame exchange sequence that satisfies the following conditions:(#24054)

 The Trigger frame is transmitted with a single spatial stream.